Adaptive Rejection Sampling with fixed number of nodes: Computational cost of ARS

 \section{Computational cost of ARS}

-The computational cost of an ARS-type method depends on two elements: \begin{enumerate} \item The averaged number of accepted samples, i.e., the acceptance rate. \item The computational effort required for sampling from $q_t(x)$. \end{enumerate} We desire that the acceptance rate is close to 1 and, simultaneously, that the spent time required for drawing from $q_t(x)$ is small.
+The computational cost of an ARS-type method, in a specific iteration $t$, depends on two elements: \begin{enumerate} \item The number of samples accepted in RS test (averaged over different runs), i.e., the acceptance rate. \item The computational effort required for sampling from $q_t(x)$. \end{enumerate} We desire that the acceptance rate is close to 1 and, simultaneously, that the spent time required for drawing from $q_t(x)$ is small.
 In general, there exists a trade-off since an increase of the acceptance rate requires the use of a more complicated proposal density $q_t(x)$.
 ARS is an automatic procedure which provides a possible compromise.
 Below, we analyze some important features of a standard ARS scheme.